nrfconnect/sdk-nrf/doc/nrf/config_and_build/configuring_app/sysbuild_images.rst

 .. code-block:: yaml

     build:
-      sysbuild-cmake: sysbuild  # Only needed is a sysbuild CMakeLists.txt file is being added
+      sysbuild-cmake: sysbuild  # Only needed if a sysbuild CMakeLists.txt file is being added
       sysbuild-kconfig: sysbuild/Kconfig.sysbuild

 The ``CMakeLists.txt`` file is the same as the ``sysbuild.cmake`` file from the previous examples.